CharlieInRain/docs-site/docs/smart-chain/wallet/extension/direct.md

 ## Key Features
 - Seamless Token Transfer
-Transfer tokens (which support BC/BSC) between paired Binance.com account and Binance Chain Wallet.
+Transfer tokens (which support BC/BSC) between paired Binance.com account and BNB Beacon Chain Wallet.
 Without the trouble of copy/paste address and memo every time
 - BNB Holding
 The BNB  positions of your Binance.com account will not change.